FREE Download - Make Meal Planning Easy with Our Custom Weekly Meal Plan Template!

 “Meal Planning” versus “Meal Prepping” for Effortless Cooking

-Maybe you have thought about starting to meal plan, but you aren’t sure where to start, or possibly you’re new to the whole concept and have questions about what it involves, and you’re worried about coming up with days or weeks full of recipes.
+Maybe you have thought about starting to meal plan.
+But what if you aren’t sure where to start?
+Possibly you’re new to the whole concept and have questions about what it involves, and you’re worried about coming up with days or weeks full of recipes.

 Don’t stress.
-Relax because mastering meal planning as part of your weekly routine is an easy, painless process when you are familiar with the basics.
-In this post, my goal is to help you get started on meal planning without feeling overwhelmed.
+Relax because mastering meal planning as part of your weekly routine is an easy, painless process when you become familiar with the basics.

-I like to define meal planning as breaking the week’s meals down into an overall flexible daily map by selecting the foods and recipes that interest you, working with your schedule by the day.
+I like to define meal planning as breaking the week’s meals into an overall flexible daily map.
+You can do this by selecting the foods and recipes that interest you, working with your schedule by the day.
 The purpose is to answer the question of “what’s for breakfast, lunch, or dinner” before it’s time to eat.

 The Best Way to Plan for “What’s to Eat”